 Patients who have been missing teeth, for an extended time, often require a bone graft to enable a dental implant.
 When the teeth are missing, hence the teeth roots, the jaw bone deteriorates.
 Some patients are apprehensive about bone grafting initially.
-However, Dr Harrison’s extensive dental implant experience ensures that grafting for dental implants is a smooth and comfortable process.
+However, our dentists extensive dental implant experience ensures that grafting for dental implants is a smooth and comfortable process.

 Creating a solid foundation for dental implants